michelle-aptos/previewnet/index.md

   - C6i.16xlarge or c6id.16xlarge

-2. Join the Previewnet network
-3. Provide Aptos with your operator address
+2. Provide Aptos with your operator address
-4. Once you've received tokens, you can join the validator set
+3. Once you've received tokens, you can join the validator set
-5. Follow the steps in https://aptos.dev/nodes/validator-node/operator/running-validator-node/running-validator-node to set up your Validator Node and Validator Full Node.
+4. Follow the steps in https://aptos.dev/nodes/validator-node/operator/running-validator-node/running-validator-node to set up your Validator Node and Validator Full Node.
-6. Set up telemetry for node monitoring
+5. Set up telemetry for node monitoring

 # Connecting to Previewnet